-These easy Copycat Rosemary Pecan Raincoast Crackers taste just like the ones at the gourmet markets!
+These one-bowl, no-mixer, copycat Raincoast Crackers taste just like the ones at the fancy markets, but they’re easy and cost pennies to make!

 If you haven’t had the popular Raincoast Crisps from the gourmet markets, you’re in for an amazing treat.
 Even better, if you’re familiar with and love these delicious crackers, you’ll flip when you find out how inexpensive and easy these Copycat Rosemary Pecan Raincoast Crackers are to make at home!